ι< CONTENTS < PREV HOME NEXT > INDEX >ι

 MORE COVERS >>

-Some of the covers worked and some didn't, but either way Aldridge's black magic had a disturbing effect on the penguin logo, which suffered an unpleasant identity crisis.
-First it abandoned its roundel to float wraithlike on the cover of Alter- nating Currents.
-Then it began to re-materialize on Edgar Pangborn's Martian chronicle, A Mirror for Observers.
-Following that it changed from purple to orange, before being born again as a black-and-white bird in a fat new roundel where it lay, somewhat psychotically, in an egg-shaped pool of orange yolk.
-But it never settled, and it changed its appearance from one title to the next, along with the colour of the sf banner.
+Some covers worked and some didn't, but either way Aldridge's black magic had a disturbing effect on the penguin logo, which suffered an unpleasant identity crisis.
+First it abandoned its roundel to float wraithlike on the cover of Alternating Currents, then it began to re-materialize on Edgar Pangborn's Martian chronicle A Mirror for Observers.
+Following that it changed from purple to orange and was then born again as a black-and-white bird in a fat new roundel where it lay, somewhat psychotically, in an egg-shaped pool of orange yolk.
+But it never settled and its appearance changed from book to book, as did the colour of the sf banner.

 First published 1954.

-Published in Penguin Books April 1966 with cover photography by Stokes/Common.
+Published by Penguin Books April 1966 with cover photography by Stokes/Common.

 First published March–May 1952 as a three-part serial in Astounding magazine.

-Published in Penguin Books June 1966 with cover photography by Ian Yeomans.
+Published by Penguin Books June 1966 with cover photography by Ian Yeomans.

-Someone must have pointed out that apart from a story in the first Penguin Science Fiction anthology, there were no female writers in the series, because suddenly two turned up, like buses.
-First to arrive was Judith Merril, who co-wrote Gunner Cade with fellow American Cyril Kornbluth under the pen-name of Cyril Judd.
-And right behind Merril was the English writer Susan Cooper, whose debut novel, Mandrake, is a curious treatment on the theme of planetary conscious- ness, set against a backdrop of nuclear proliferation and Cold War paranoia.
+Someone must have pointed out that apart from a story in the first « Penguin Science Fiction » anthology there were no female writers in the series because suddenly two turned up, like buses.
+First to arrive was Judith Merril who co-wrote Gunner Cade with fellow American Cyril Kornbluth under the pen-name of Cyril Judd.
+And right behind Merril was Susan Cooper, whose debut novel Mandrake is a curious treatment on the theme of planetary consciousness, set against a backdrop of nuclear proliferation and Cold War paranoia.

 First published 1964.

-Published in Penguin Books August 1966 with cover photography by Michael Busselle.
+Published by Penguin Books August 1966 with cover photography by Michael Busselle.

 Twelve short stories, first published as a collection in 1964.

-Published in Penguin Books September 1966 with cover photography by Enzo Ragazzini.
+Published by Penguin Books September 1966 with cover photography by Enzo Ragazzini.

 A Question of Re-entry